sequana/sequana_pipetools/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.7.1     * Fix the --from-project option
+0.7.3     * add schema pipeline manager directory & fix attrdict error with yaml 0.7.2     * allows pipeline and rules to have the same name 0.7.1     * Fix the --from-project option
 0.7.0     * Set the --wrapper-prefix to point to the  sequana-wrappers github 0.6.3     * Fix SequanaConfig file